mojombo/omniship/README.md

 OmniShip
 ========

+WARNING: This library is Super Duper Alpha.
+You've been warned.

 Everyone likes to ship stuff around the world.
 And as coders, we like to interact with our favorite shipper via their API.

+OmniShip uses Semantic Versioning and TomDoc.
+Look 'em up.

 Currently Supported Calls